Plugging Leaks in Fault-Tolerant Quantum Computation and Verification: Introduction

+Intuitively, the only information received during the protocol by the Receiver about the Sender's desired angle is the correction $\theta - \theta'$.
+There, each $\theta_i$ acts as a One-Time Pad for the angle $\theta$, meaning that the Receiver must know all the values $\theta_i$ to recover $\theta$.
+If $p_l$ is the probability of a single value $\theta_i$ leaking, then this happens with probability $p_l^N$, meaning that we have effectively exponentially suppressed the leak probability.
+We prove this in the composable Abstract Cryptography security framework, meaning that we can easily reuse this gadget in larger protocols while preserving its security guarantees.

+We apply this state generation procedure to a SDQC protocol for classical inputs/outputs which requires $n$ repetitions of an MBQC computation over a graph of $|V|$ vertices.
+This protocol's security guarantee -- in particular the probability of accepting an incorrect computation is exponentially low in $n$ -- holds as long as all qubits sent by the Verifier are in the $\X-\Y$ plane with an angle hidden from the Prover.
+The leak probability of the overall protocol is $n|V|p_l^N$.

-The second one deals with stochastically compromised gates.
+Our second SDQC protocol deals with stochastically compromised gates.
 Because it needs to be robust, it must abide by the design principles of fault-tolerant quantum computation.
 We show that one can add stricter constraints to also obtain security.
 This is where the introduced modelling of the imperfection plays a crucial role as it allows to devise a way to wash away the information that could be stored in the syndrome before the logical qubits prepared by the Verifier are sent to the Prover.
 The challenge is of course to ensure that this is always the case in spite of the operations being possibly erroneous.
-Technically, we introduce a \emph{safe} transversal $Z(\theta)$ simulation into the $[[15,1,3]]$ quantum Reed-Muller code that can be then concatenated and shown to satisfy two additional properties \emph{accuracy} and \emph{privacy} with doubly exponentially low failure probability with the level of concatenation.
-This is done by reproving a threshold theorem that can indeed be used to ensure these properties for arbitrary long but finite computations.